-When it comes to selling your products online, few digital channels can match the prowess of e-commerce search engine marketing (SEM).
+When it comes to selling your products online, you need to show up on Google.
+Few digital channels can match the prowess of e-commerce search engine marketing (SEM).

 E-commerce has changed the way we shop as well as how retailers do business.
 Many retailers have adapted well to this shift in consumer behavior, reaping the rewards of embracing the digital frontier.